-NUR 2204 Nursing IV, Part 1, 4 cr.
+NUR 2204 - Nursing IV, Part 1

 Students continue to use the nursing process in providing care to clients with increasingly complex and/or critical problems.
 Areas of study include acute respiratory and pediatrics.
 The student is provided experiences in a variety of settings in order to incorporate the learning of concepts related to promotion of wellness and prevention of illness.
-Clinical areas include hospitals. clinics, and community agencies.
-Prerequisites: NUR 2107 and NUR 2103.
-Previous or concurrent enrollment in a humanities/fine arts elective.
-3 hours lecture, 3 hours clinical.
+Clinical areas include hospitals, clinics, and community agencies.

+Prerequisite: NUR 2107 and NUR 2103